 Its talent and skill trees—an RPG staple—offer an equally satisfying level of specialty, with the clever addition of granting combat value to traditionally non-combat skills (Intimidation, Engineering, or Inspiration).
 This creative iteration prevents roleplay-focused players from being indirectly punished for their narrative-focused skill choice (as they can be in other RPGs) while granting even more skill choices for combat-focused players to chose from.

 Though varied in style, the flow of combat can become repetitive throughout the game.
 Companion Abilities and the Tactical Time Dilation—while flashy and dynamic—slowly begin to fade into the churn of the core combat loop.
-Many quests offer non-combative solutions to compensate for this, but a full combat playthrough (perhaps rightfully so) is much less satisfying than a roleplay-focused one.
+Many quests offer non-combative solutions to compensate for this, but a full-combat playthrough (perhaps rightfully so) is much less satisfying than a roleplay-focused one.

-The macro level design tends to off-set tightly knit interactive cities or towns with long stretches of relatively bare space.
-This balance doesn’t create a sense of dissonance, but rather an explorative wanting: a rarely fulfilled desire to discover the unknown in the winding and wonderous outlands of each planet.
+On a macro scale, the level design tends to off-set tightly knit interactive cities or towns with long stretches of open space.
+This balance doesn’t create a sense of dissonance, but rather an explorative wanting: a desire to discover the unknown in the winding and wonderous outlands of each planet.
 No world or location is overly difficult to traverse, but there are some unpolished gems craftily hidden in the cracks and crevasses of Halcyon.